Turkey: private practice perspective

 Law No. 7246 introduces two new mechanisms that are inspired by the EU law and aim to enable the Board to close investigations without going through the entire pre-investigation and investigation procedures.
 The first mechanism is the commitment procedure.
 It will allow the undertakings or association of undertakings to voluntarily offer commitments during a preliminary investigation or full-fledged investigation to eliminate the Authority’s competitive concerns in terms of articles 4 and 6 of the Law No. 4054, prohibiting restrictive agreements and abuse of dominance.
 Depending on the sufficiency and the timing of commitments, the Board can decide not to launch a full-fledged investigation following the preliminary investigation or to close an ongoing investigation without completing the entire investigation procedure.
 On 16 March 2021, the Authority issued Communiqué No. 2021/2 on Commitments for Preliminary Investigations and Investigations on Anticompetitive Agreements, Concerted Practices, Decisions and Abuse of Dominant Position.
 The Communiqué brings a definitive list of the excluded types of infringements.
 Accordingly, commitments will not be accepted for violations such as price fixing between competitors, territory or customer sharing or the restriction of supply.
-The Board will provide the details of these new procedures by secondary legislation.
-The Board may reopen an investigation in the following cases: (i) substantial change in any aspect of the basis of the decision, (ii) non-compliance with the commitments, (iii) realisation that the decision was decided on deficient, incorrect or fallacious information provided by parties.
-Second, Law No. 7246 also introduces the settlement procedure.
+The Board may reopen an investigation in the following cases: (i) substantial change in any aspect of the basis of the decision, (ii) non-compliance with the commitments, or (iii) realisation that the decision was decided on deficient, incorrect or fallacious information provided by parties.
+Second, Law No. 7246 introduces the settlement procedure.
 This would enable the Board, ex officio or upon parties’ request, to initiate the settlement procedure.
-Parties that admit an infringement can apply for the settlement procedure until the official service of investigation report.
+Parties that admit an infringement can apply for the settlement procedure until the official service of the investigation report.
 The Board will set a deadline for the submission of settlement letter and, if settled, the investigation concerned will be closed with a final decision, including the finding of a violation and administrative monetary fine.
 If the investigation ends with a settlement, the Board can reduce the administrative monetary fine by up to 25 per cent.

 On-site investigation process

 Law No. 7246 includes an explicit provision that, during on-site inspections, the Authority can inspect and make copies of all information and documents in companies’ physical records as well as those in electronic space and IT systems, which the Authority already does in practice.
-This is also confirmed in the preamble to Law No. 7246 as it indicates that the amendment adds “further” clarification on the powers of the Authority, which are particularly important for discovering cartels.
+This is also confirmed in the preamble to Law No. 7246 as it indicates that the amendment adds ‘further’ clarification on the powers of the Authority, which are particularly important for discovering cartels.
 Moreover, the Authority recently published its Guidelines on Examination of Digital Data during On-site Inspections on 8 October 2020, which sets forth the general principles with respect to the examination, processing and storage of data and documents held in the electronic media and information systems, during the on-site inspections.

 Time extension for the Authority’s additional opinion in investigations

-Certain changes are brought with in the investigation procedures and the timelines with the amendments.
+Certain changes have been made with regard to the investigation procedure and the timelines for amendments.
 This includes an option to double the time period for the submission of the Authority’s additional opinion (currently 15 days).

 Additionally, the Authority published the Guidelines on Vertical Agreements, which are designed to introduce principles for most favoured customer clauses, agency agreements and internet sales.